Sahibi River: Geography

 The Sahibi River originates from the eastern slopes of the Saiwar Protected Forest hills in Aravalli Range near Jitgarh and Manoharpur in Sikar district of Rajasthan state.
 After covering about 157 km distance in the Rajasthan state.
 After gathering volume from a hundred tributaries, the Sahibi River forms a broad stream around Alwar and Kotputli.

 Tributaries

-These west to north-west flowing rivers originate from the western slopes of Aravalli range in Rajasthan, flow through semi-arid historical Shekhawati region, drain into southern Haryana.
+These west to north-west flowing rivers originate from the western slopes of Aravalli Range in Rajasthan, flow through semi-arid historical Shekhawati region, and drain into southern Haryana.